Hart was the representative for Pennsylvania’s 4th congressional district and was a Republican. She served from 2001 to 2006.

-Each dot in the chart below was a member of the House of Representatives in 2006.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hart is shown as a purple triangle. (analysis methodology)
+Hart is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2006 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hart was the primary sponsor of 5 bills that were enacted:

 - H.R.
 4768 (109th): To designate the facility of the United States Postal Service located at 777 Corporation Street in Beaver, Pennsylvania, as the “Robert Linn Memorial Post Office Building”.

 - H.R.
 1997 (108th): Laci and Conner’s Law

 - H.R.
 1474 (108th): Check 21 Act